Non-perturbative aspects of entanglement structures in $T\bar{T}$-deformed CFTs: Renyi entropies on a finite interval

 We make some comments regarding (\ref{eq:finite_rnp}).
 In contrast to the half-line case, for a finite interval $A=[a,b]$, the non-perturbative cut-off radius $r_{n.p.}$ is not simply given by the predicted $T\bar{T}$ effective length-scale $\epsilon_{T\bar{T}}$.
 There is an additional factor of the ratio $(\epsilon_{T\bar{T}}/r)$ between the $T\bar{T}$ length-scale and the physical cut-off radius.
 We have performed computations based on improved approximations, e.g.~by including sub-leading terms in the kernel function that come from the higher order corrections to the saddle-point solution (\ref{eq:finite_saddle}).
 The expression (\ref{eq:finite_rnp}) remains valid.
 The implication of (\ref{eq:finite_rnp}) therefore appears puzzling to us.
 From a conservative point of view, (\ref{eq:finite_rnp}) is inferred from an exponentially small non-perturbative correction computed in the limit $\mu \ll r^2$, and it is likely that one simply cannot extrapolate the scaling of (\ref{eq:finite_rnp}) to reflect the dynamical entanglement cut-off that actually emerges when $\mu \gtrsim r^2$.
-This is especially the case given a possible phase-transition at $\mu \sim r^2$ as discussed at the end of section (\ref{sec:saddle}), which the finite interval case also features in a more detailed saddle-point analysis.\,\footnote{ We point out that the phase transition is still controlled by the comparison between $\epsilon_{T\bar T}$ (not~$r_{n.p.}$) and the bare entanglement cut-off $r$. } On the other hand, it is tempting to speculate what (\ref{eq:finite_rnp}) could mean if the extrapolation is valid.
-At face value, (\ref{eq:finite_rnp}) simply suggests an emergent UV cut-off that is not $\epsilon_{T\bar{T}}$ as expected, due to the additional factor of ratio $(\epsilon_{T\bar{T}}/r)$.
-Alternatively, since the CFT expression only depends on the combination: \be \left[\frac{b-a}{r_{n.p.}}\right] = \left[\frac{(r/\epsilon_{T\bar{T}})(b-a)}{\epsilon_{T\bar{T}}}\right] \ee one can interpret (\ref{eq:finite_rnp}) as suggesting the following: when expressing the $T\bar{T}$-deformed result at $\mu \gtrsim r^2$ in terms of the CFT formula, in addition to replacing the bare entanglement cut-off radius $r$ by the $T\bar{T}$ length-scale $\epsilon_{T\bar{T}}$, one also needs to work with a re-scaled notion of the interval length: $(b-a)_{CFT} = (b-a)(r/\epsilon_{T\bar{T}})$.
-In this picture, one may explain the absence of the rescaling in the half-line case by its infinite interval length.
-Since these are highly speculative, we refrain from venturing further and leave the clarification of (\ref{eq:finite_rnp}) to the future.
+This is especially the case given a possible phase-transition at $\mu \sim r^2$ as discussed at the end of section (\ref{sec:saddle}), which the finite interval case also exhibits by doing more detailed saddle-point analysis.\,\footnote{ We point out that the phase transition is still controlled by the comparison between $\epsilon_{T\bar T}$ (not~$r_{n.p.}$) and the bare entanglement cut-off $r$. }